Django bootstrapping in 2019

 With thanks to devartis

 A step by step guide to setup a Django project with all the required tools a developer needs.
-From the development environment with Docker to deployment with Ansible we will cover all aspects a project must have.
+We will cover all aspects a project must have, from the development environment with Docker to automated deployment with Pipelines.

 We have been working with DJango for many years and we discovered we were always repeating the same things at the beginning of each project.
 Pycodestyle checks, unit tests, automated deployment, we where doing all of them over and over again and occasionally we were missing important things that would make our lives easier.